BEST Ginger Molasses Cookies (Soft & Chewy)

 Make Ahead Cookies

 If you want to prep these ginger molasses cookies ahead of time, you can!
 Follow the instructions to make the cookies all the way up step #5.
 Transfer the cookie dough into an airtight container to refrigerate and chill for no longer than overnight (about 8 hours, tops).
-Then proceed with step #6.
+Then proceed with step #6 to bake them off.

 - Method: Baking